centreon/centreon-documentation/en/alerts-notifications/resources-status.md

     ![image](../assets/alerts/resources-status/search_tab.gif)

 3. Use spaces between search criteria.
 Criteria are added using an AND criterion: results will match all criteria.
 You can use regular expressions.
-4. Once you have entered all your search criteria, press **Enter**.
+4. Once you have entered all your search criteria, type a space character to exit autocomplete, then press **Enter**.

 Example :
     **s.description:ping h.name:linux**: the list displays all services whose name contain "ping", for all hosts whose name contain "linux".